 Somerset DA Thomas' wife files defamation suit against his accuser

 Mar.
-25—SOMERSET — Suspended Somerset County District Attorney Jeff Thomas' wife, Amy, has filed a defamation suit against the woman accusing him of sexual assault, saying the accuser sought to damage her reputation through a briefly filed protection order last year.
+26—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas' wife, Amy Thomas, has filed a defamation suit against the woman accusing her husband of sexual assault, saying the accuser sought to damage her reputation through a briefly filed protection order last year.

-Somerset County Judge Dan Rullo granted the order in September but vacated it four days later after discovering the order was only applicable to situations where adults are filing on behalf of minors in abuse situations.
+Somerset County Judge Daniel Rullo granted the order in September, but vacated it four days later after discovering the order was only applicable to situations in which adults are filing on behalf of minors in abusive situations.

-Acting on her own behalf, Amy Thomas filed the defamation suit in an eight-page complaint to Somerset County Court of Common Pleas.
+Acting on her own behalf, Amy Thomas filed the defamation suit in an eight-page complaint in the Somerset County Court of Common Pleas.

 "The false and defamatory statements made by the defendant have and will continue to adversely affect plaintiff's reputation as well as (her) economic interests," Amy Thomas wrote.

 An attorney was not yet listed for the Windber woman.
-Somerset Defense Attorney Matt Zatko, who has previously represented her, said he may continue to do so but has not yet entered a formal appearance with the court in the defamation case.
+Somerset defense attorney Matthew Zatko, who has previously represented her, said he may continue to do so, but has not yet entered a formal appearance with the court in the defamation case.

 Amy Thomas is seeking a court judgment in excess of $50,000 for the alleged losses suffered.

-The initial court protection order was sought when the woman pressed charges against Jeff Thomas, who state police say sexually assaulted and strangled her inside her home.
+The initial court protection order was sought when the woman pressed charges against Jeffrey Thomas, who state police say sexually assaulted and strangled her inside her home.